 A critical aspect of the trustees' advocacy role is governmental relations.
-You will be asked to support the advocacy activities of your university and all of the State System by coordinating closely with your president's office.
+You will be asked to support the advocacy activities of your university and all of the State System.
 It is essential for us to maintain healthy communication with local political leaders, state and federal legislators, and members of the Commonwealth's executive branch.
 Each university works to educate local lawmakers about the work and needs of the institution.